 An assessment administration manual has been part of Kentucky property tax professionals' libraries for nearly seventy years.
-In January 1950, following the historic 1949 Special Session of the General Assembly, the "Kentucky Property Assessment Administration Manual" was printed and distributed to all 120 Tax Commissioners (since renamed Property Valuation Administrators, or PVAs).
-This manual has taken various forms throughout the years, and became a mandate when the 1988 General Assembly directed the Department of Revenue to develop up-to-date manuals outlining uniform procedures for assessing all categories of real and personal property (KRS 131.140).
+In January 1950, following the historic 1949 Special Session of the General taken various forms throughout the years, and became a mandate when the 1988 General Assembly directed the Department of Revenue to develop up-to-date manuals outlining uniform procedures for assessing all categories of real and personal property (KRS 131.140).